colah/colah-essays/HaskSymb.md

 	...
 ```

 This is still ugly, though.
-Thankfully, the GHC extention **ViewPatterns** can save us!
+Thankfully, the GHC extension `ViewPatterns` can save us!
 It allows us to run functions on things before pattern matching (syntax: `func -> pattern`).

 ```haskell
 {-# LANGUAGE ViewPatterns #-}